SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 ### USB
 * To Raise the Port Limit, We're using USBInjectAll.kext from RehabMan.
 You can also Find Patched SSDT-UIAC under ACPI/Patched Folder.
-* SD Card Reader is not supported and be disabled to save power.
+* SD Card Reader is not supported and it's disabled to save power.

 ### Wi-Fi
 * The Wi-Fi Card this Laptop uses is `Atheros QCA9377`.
 Since it is not supported natively, and there are none kexts to enable this card on macOS, We can't use this card on MacOS and I don't think it'll get supported in the future.
-* The Best Choice will be to Replace current Card with BCM94352HMB which has WiFI+BT, or BCM94360HMB Which Supports MacOS natively.
+* The Best Choice will be to Replace current Card with BCM94352Z which has WiFI+BT, or BCM943602BAED Which Supports MacOS natively.
+* I Have Already Changed My Current WiFi card with BCM94352Z, you can find it on AliExpress for like $20-30.
+* I've Patched Config.plist for BCM94352Z and BCM943602BAED and also added Kexts for BT as well.
+Keep in mind, this laptop uses **M.2(NGFF)** Socket with **A+E Key**.
+Half size Card Won't Work.